 Cell - (254) 715-3258- DO NOT call after 2100hrs or before 0700hrs.
-If texting, please identify your name in the text.
+If texting, please

 Email or text is the preferred method to contact me.
 It is essential that you have a fully functioning email account and that you check it often.
 This is the primary way that I communicate to the class as a group.
 Emails will be replied to during regular College business hours.